Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - Use `topic` to give a thread topic;
 - Use `thread_members` to list the `ChatThreadMember` to be added to the thread;
-- `user`, required, it is the `CommunicationUser` you created by CommunicationIdentityClient.create_user() from User Access Tokens
+- `user`, required, it is the `CommunicationUserIdentifier` you created by CommunicationIdentityClient.create_user() from User Access Tokens
 <!-- [User Access Tokens](#user-access-tokens) -->
 - `display_name`, optional, is the display name for the thread member.
 - `share_history_time`, optional, time from which the chat history is shared with the member.